tutuf/tutuf.github.io/index.md

 ---
 # tutuf is a

 small company that does web development for small and medium businesses since 2007.
-We actively listen to our clients to fully understand their needs,then we design, program, deploy, and refine the software based on client's feedback.
+We actively listen to our clients to fully understand their needs, then we design, program, deploy, and refine the software based on client's feedback.

 We build with [Ruby on Rails](https://rubyonrails.org/) and [PostgreSQL](https://postgresql.org/).
 We maintain several open source [Ruby gems](https://github.com/tutuf/).